This light and airy Open Air Market Scarf is a great transitional scarf to have in your wardrobe. Keep reading for the free crochet pattern.

-This scarf is made with the new and already quite infamous Caron Cakes yarn.
+This scarf is made with the infamous Caron Cakes yarn.
 The yarn is such a dream!
 It is so light and airy that I wanted to make a nice light and airy scarf to complement it!
 This scarf works up as a big asymmetrical triangle which reduces bulk around the neck while also giving a chic and stylish look while wearing it.
-The color blocks naturally created with this yarn look lovely when wrapped up as well :)
+The color blocks naturally created with this yarn look lovely when wrapped up as well.

 4” square = 15 sts x 9 rows of HDC

 - Ch stitches at the beginning of Ch 2 rows do not count as a stitch

 - Ch stitches at the beginning of Ch 4 rows DO count as a stitch

 - Gauge isn’t particularly important for this pattern.